Roy Lichtenstein: Early life and education

 Lichtenstein then left New York to study at Ohio State University, which offered studio courses and a degree in fine arts.
 His studies were interrupted by a three-year stint in the Army during and after World War II between 1943 and 1946.
 After being in training programs for languages, engineering in the Army Specialized Training Program, and pilot training, all of which were cancelled, Lichtenstein served as an orderly, draftsman, and artist.

 Lichtenstein returned home to visit his dying father and was discharged from the Army with eligibility for the G.I.
 Bill.
 Lichtenstein returned to studies in Ohio under the supervision of one of his teachers, Hoyt L. Sherman, who is widely regarded to have had a significant impact on his future work (Lichtenstein would later name a new studio he funded at OSU as the Hoyt L. Sherman Studio Art Center).

-Lichtenstein entered the graduate program at Ohio State and was hired as an art instructor, a post he held on and off for the next ten years.
+Lichtenstein entered the graduate program at Ohio State University and was hired as an art instructor, a post he held on and off for the next 10 years.
 In 1949, Lichtenstein earned a Master of Fine Arts degree from Ohio State University.